 I hope the examples listed above helped spark some creative ideas or at the very least helped reassure you that we are truly all in this together.
 Can you think of other examples you’ve seen that addressed this outbreak in a positive way?
 Share them in the comments below!

-Hailing from Las Vegas, Nevada, Celeste began working with NISM as a summer intern in 2019.
-Since then she has found a real home in the community, earned her SMS certification, and currently works as the Social Media Coordinator.
-Celeste is expected to graduate this May from Saint Mary’s University of Minnesota with a B.A. in Acting & Communication for the Arts.
-Her passions have always included effective communication both on and off the stage and she is grateful that working with NISM allows her the opportunity to pursue her acting career simultaneously.
+Hailing from Las Vegas, Celeste began working with NISM as a summer intern in 2019.
+Since then she has found a real home in the community, earned her SMS certification, and currently works as the Social Media Coordinator for NISM and the Social Media Manager for OMCP.
+Celeste graduated from Saint Mary’s University of Minnesota with a B.A. in Acting & Communication for the Arts.
+Her passions have always included effective communication both on and off the stage and she is grateful that working remotely allows her the opportunity to pursue her acting career simultaneously.
+She currently lives in Los Angeles, CA with her wonderful husband and their three pets.

 Feel free to connect with Celeste on LinkedIn.